chargehive/configuration/docs/scheduler/sequential.md

         "timeDelay": 86400000000000,          // Delay in nanoseconds before the next Attempt - if set to 0, ChargeHive will still delay 30 minutes to avoid multiple attempts at the same time
         "timeDelayOrigin": "initialisation",  // Defines when the Delay before the next Attempt is based from - either "initialisation" or "last-failure"
         "timeDelaySync": "Closest",           // Specifies when the transaction should be performed relative to the schedules TimeSync
-        "timeSyncHour": 2,                    // An hour designation
+        "timeWindowHours": "2",               // Specifies the available duration for the transaction to be queued within "timeSyncHour": 2,                    // An hour designation
         "timeSyncZone": "UTC"                 // UTC or ULT
       },